prometheus-operator/prometheus-operator/Documentation/prometheus.md

 endpoints change.
 PetSets or manually maintained headless services in Kubernetes, allow to provide stable URLs working around this.
-In the future, Prometheus will allow for dynmaic service discovery of Alertmanagers ([tracking issue](https://github.com/prometheus/prometheus/issues/2057)).
+In the future, Prometheus will allow for dynamic service discovery of Alertmanagers ([tracking issue](https://github.com/prometheus/prometheus/issues/2057)).

 ### Cluster-wide version